9 Fieldstone Commons,

 (860) 487-0479

 Fenton River Veterinary Hospital was founded by Drs.
-Scott and Heidi Morey.
+Scott and Heidi Morey in 2015.
 The husband and wife team wanted to create a Veterinary Hospital that really connected with the community while providing high-quality progressive veterinary care.
-Since they opened, they have expanded to 5 veterinarians and have on call hours for emergencies in case you need help when the hospital is closed.
-Fenton River Veterinary Hospital honors and appreciates the bond between you and your pet, and treat all of their patients as if they were their own.
+Since they opened, they have expanded to 12 veterinarians and have on-call hours for emergencies in case you need help when the hospital is closed.
+Fenton River Veterinary Hospital honors and appreciates the bond between you and your pet, and treats all of their patients as if they were their own.
 They follow the highest ethical and medical standards, while considering the physical, emotional and financial capabilities of the patient’s owners.
 Their compassionate, well-educated team of professionals are committed to educating their clients and the community; helping all of their patients lead healthier, happier, and longer lives; and providing exceptional customer service that will exceed your expectations.

-Dr. Scott Morey was raised in Tolland, Connecticut.
-Growing up, he enjoyed working on a local dairy farm and showing beef cattle in 4-H. This led him to pursue a degree in animal science from the University of Connecticut.
-He then attended veterinary school at Kansas State University and graduated with honors.
-While attending veterinary school, he also pursued his M.S. in animal science, specializing in dairy cattle nutrition, graduating with a 4.0 GPA. [...]
+Dr. Scott Morey was a beloved veterinarian, mentor, husband, and father whose legacy continues to shape our practice and community.
+Raised in Tolland, Connecticut, Scott developed an early passion for agriculture while working on a local dairy farm and showing beef cattle in 4-H. This lifelong love for animals led him to earn a degree in animal science from the University of Connecticut, followed by a Doctor of Veterinary Medicine from Kansas State University, where he graduated with honors.
+During his time at Kansas State, he also completed a Master of Science in animal science with a focus on dairy cattle nutrition, earning a perfect 4.0 GPA. [...]

 Dr. Heidi Morey grew up in Willington, Connecticut.
 She was active in many 4-H clubs during her youth, but especially enjoyed showing beef cattle.
 She attended the University of Connecticut, graduating with a B.S. in animal science.
 Following graduation, Heidi attended veterinary school at Kansas State University, and graduated with honors.
 While there, she also completed her M.S. in animal science.
 After graduation, she practiced in a mixed animal practice in north central Kansas.
 There, she was able to focus on her interest of small animal, soft tissue, and orthopedic surgery, while also having the opportunity to work with farm animals and horses. [...]